fhill2/legends-docs/docs/market-research.md

 - we dont need to provide game specific knowledge in our "walkthrough" feature of our app, as only x amount of players have 1% of experience.

-Figure X shows when most league of legends players started playing 10 years ago, and new players have gradually decreased since then.
+as shwon in Figure X when most league of legends players started playing 10 years ago, and new players have gradually decreased since then.

-@import "assets/surveys-jupyter/11501/playtime-history.svg" {alt="[November 2022 League of Legends Reddit Survey - 11501 Sample Size](#surveys)", width="491", height="369"}

 Figure X shows most League of Legends players play only 1-2 games a week, with only 12% playing more than 5 games a day (2 hours playtime)

-@import "assets/surveys-jupyter/6500/games-played-daily.svg" {alt="[June 2022 League of Legends Reddit Survey - 6500 Sample Size](#surveys)", width="491", height="369"}
+![**Figure X:** The amount of games played daily by each survey participant[^7]](assets/surveys-jupyter/6500/games-played-daily.svg)

 ## Community

-@import "assets/surveys-jupyter/11501/friends.svg" {alt="[November 2022 League of Legends Reddit Survey - 11501 Sample Size](#surveys)", width="491", height="369"}
+![**Figure X:** Do you mostly play League with friends?[^8]](assets/surveys-jupyter/11501/friends.svg)

 Community influences:
 how effective a marketing strategy will be that focuses on people sharing with friends.
 (10% off recommend a friend).